nathanjandrews/digital-rain-screensaver/README.md

 ![digital-rain](https://github.com/user-attachments/assets/809386d5-be80-486e-9872-2aa6876a41a3)

+## Customization

+You can customize the following features of the screensaver:

+- *Seed String*: The set of characters that is used to randomly select characters to the columns of text.

+- *Font Size*: The size of characters in a column.
+This option also affects the number of columns of text.
+The larger the font, the fewer the columns.

+- *Text Color*: The color of the text in the columns

+- *Highlight Text Color*: About 1-in-5 columns are "highlight columns".
+  You can change the color of these highlight columns independently of the other columns

+- *Background Color*: The color of the background behind the text columns.

 ## Installation

 Release builds are not signed or notarized.
-That would require enrollment in the paid [Apple Developer Program](https://developer.apple.com/support/enrollment), which is $99 that I do not want to spend.
+That would require enrollment into the paid [Apple Developer Program](https://developer.apple.com/support/enrollment), which is $99 that I do not want to spend.
 Nonetheless, you can still install a release build by either installing the unsigned build or building from source: